NewsRegionBaltimore County

 “We hope that these reports will help families to support their children's attendance and academic progress throughout the school year and become stronger partners with the schools,” she says.

-On Thursday, the first of five community conversations this fall will be held.
-The public can hear about BCPS' strategic plan and the strategies to advance student achievement.
+On Thursday, the first of five community conversations of the fall will be held.
+The public can hear about the school district's strategic plan and strategies to advance student achievement.